ernieay/emailClient/README.md

 2. `npm run start` to start the webserver, then send POST messages to localhost:3000/email
 3. `npm run test` to kick off unit tests.

+## The cloud app
+Send POST requests to `https://stormy-shelf-84187.herokuapp.com/email` with the body containing x-www-form-urlencoded data with "to", "from", "subject" and "message" fields ("cc" and "bcc" are optional).
+If successful, should return 200 with a message echoing the subject back.

 ## Discussion
 The code is littered with comments outlining the design choices made.
 I've (hopefully) compiled them all here for your easy perusal.